Rippledown Environmental Centre Kent

 Need to shelter from sun or rain?
 Using different materials such as rope, canvas and wood - design and build your own den outdoors.

 Orienteering activity around our beautiful grounds.
 Solve the riddles to find the treasure!

-Spending a week in nature is extremely inspiring and enlivens all the senses.
+Spending time in nature is extremely inspiring and enlivens all the senses.
 Nurture your creative spirit to create works of art using an array of natural materials.